Optional indexed link table structure for heavily used linked fields

 * If you didn't clear the database because you were working on an already filled database so you used the reindexing method instead, you may find that the individual SQL tables for the linkref tags still exist, but those will be ignored by Collections and won't be updated anymore.

-A similar example of a reverse relation (without metadata) between collect (loan.in.number, with link reference tag lK) and loans (object-in.object_number, with link reference tag lL) will result in a collect_lK_loans_lL SQL table for example (either database name could be mentioned first).
+A similar example of a reverse relation (without metadata) between collect (loan.in.number, with link reference tag lK) and loans (object-in.object_number, with link reference tag lL) will result in a collect_lK_loans_lL SQL table for example (either database table name could be mentioned first).
 An example of a single registered link in this table would look as follows:

 DSLinkrefTableProperties6